syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/selection.md

 ---
 layout: post
-title: Data Point Selection
+title: Data Point Selection in Syncfusion Chart
 description: How to select the data point in Android Chart
 platform: Android
 control: Chart
 documentation: ug
 ---

+# Selection

+[`SfChart`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) supports selection that enables you to select a segment in a series or series itself.

-# Data Point Selection
+## Data Point Selection
 You can select a data point by tapping on it.
 To enable the selection feature, you can use [`DataPointSelectionEnabled`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartSeries~DataPointSelectionEnabled.html) property.

 {% highlight c# %}